curif/oop4c/README.md

 =====
 A header only oop toolkit for C, with easy common implementation patterns.

 ###Description
-Point 1: Before start... did you try C++?, why don't?.
-Continue if you have a coherent response, if not please analize your needs.

 With this header a C program can work with a sort of Object Oriented Programming using just one include.
-This is a structure based, all preprocesor macro implementation and without vtables solution (if you don't know what a vtable is, please read the point 1).
-If you really need vtables, may be you need C++.
+This is a structure based, all preprocesor macro (ab)use implementation and without vtables solution.

-####Basic method implementation
+####Basic pattern implementation
-To add basic functionality to a class:
+To add basic pattern functionality to a class:

  * Copyable: Make the class copiable
  * Typeable: Convert a class in comparable by his type.